Pros and Cons of Installing a Tankless Water HeaterWednesday, January 18, 2023

 This is one of the main draws of a tankless water heater.
 Since it used as much as a third less energy to heat the water, it’s going to cost you much less per month.
 Eventually, the tankless water heater will pay for itself.

 Cons of a tankless water heater

 Higher initial investment

-Tankless water heaters cost more to buy and install than a storage tank water heater, so you will spend more in the initial investment.
+Tankless water heaters cost more to buy and install than a storage-tank water heater, so you will spend more on the initial investment.
 But as you save money in energy costs, this difference will disappear.